Jakesta13/Percy_Rover_Image_Grab/README.md

 # Percy Rover Image Grabber
 This is a really rough script written in PHP.
-It's probably poorly written, but it does work.. as tested on a Raspberry Pi 4B and a ubuntu1~16.04.12 server.
+It's probably poorly written*, but it does work.. as tested on a Raspberry Pi 4B and a ubuntu1~16.04.12 server.
 Will update the code when I get more free time.

 Note that you should use the [Mars2020 site](https://mars.nasa.gov/mars2020/multimedia/raw-images/) while choosing what you want to download, as this doesn't grab what options are avaliable (yet?).